njulands/HashAdaptiveBF/README.md

 # ICDE-2021 - Hash-Adaptive-Bloom-Filter

 # About this repo
-This repo contains the source code of HABF and all comparison algorithms in our experiments, which are as shown in the following table.
+This repo contains the source code of HABF and comparison algorithms in our experiments, which are as shown in the following table.

 |Algorithm| Description|
 |:----:|----|